Tennessee community action agency assistance programs.

 Programs offered from a community action agency focus on providing short term assistance and long term self-sufficiency to Tennessee families.
 If you are struggling and need help in an emergency then these non-profits near you may be an option for you.
 Get assistance in applying for grants to pay bills and provide for basic needs.
-Clients will also usually be signed up for case management and other self-sufficiency support that is available from the agencies listed below in Tennessee, such as job training or financial counseling.
+Clients will also usually be signed up for case management and other self-sufficiency support that is available from the community action agencies listed below in Tennessee, such as job training or financial counseling.

 Most of the agencies have limited funding, and the types of programs they offer can change.
 Apply for free hardship grants to help with bills, commodity food programs, energy bill help in TN and more.
 Some of the more common examples of what can be offered from a community action agency in Tennessee are below.
 Receive more information on services offered by calling a center.